-Line a 23cm (9") cake tin with 2 thicknesses of parchment or greaseproof paper.
+Line a 9" cake pan with 2 thicknesses of parchment or greaseproof paper.
 Tie a double band of brown or newspaper paper around the outside.
 This acts as an insulator and to prevent the cake from burning on the outside read more about why here.

-Finally, using a piece of paper towel clean up any smears of cake batter on the greaseproof wrapping, if left on they will burn, and though it won't affect the cake, it doesn't smell too good.
+Using a piece of paper towel clean up any smears of cake batter on the greaseproof wrapping.
+If left on they will burn, and though it won't affect the cake, it doesn't smell too good.